8alpreet/blog/content/posts/first_post.md

 +++
+title = "The First Step"
-title = "To Beginners, From a Beginner" date = "2020-01-19" cover = "img/ouroburos.jpg"
+date = "2020-01-19"
-description = "You are not alone in your confusion and struggle"
+description = "A milemarker for future me"
 +++

 > "If I have seen further than others,